kwiscale/framework/README.md

         This the welcome message {{ .msg }}
     {{ end }}

-This template overrides "main.html" (in `./templates/` directory) and apppend "CONTENT" template definition.
+This template overrides "main.html" (in `./templates/` directory) and append "CONTENT" template definition.
 So, the "CONTENT" block will appear at `template "CONTENT"` in "main.html".
 That's all.

 In handlers/index.go you may now ask for template rendering: